 Berry Creek's School day begins at 8:10 a.m. and ends at 2:30 p.m.
-Teachers are on-site daily by 7:45 a.m. to provide supervision for those students who arrive early.

 Two adults are assigned yard duty and cafeteria duty daily at each recess, breakfast and lunch period.
 The afterschool program and the principal provide after-school supervision.
 All staff receives CPR/first-aid training every other year.